What You Need to Know

 Fortunately for players who reside outside of the Magnolia State, the game of Mississippi Stud has become practically universal within the world of casino gambling.

 For the most part, any major casino resort you find yourself in will likely have at least a table or two running.
-Even smaller tribal casinos and local gaming establishments spread the game on a consistent basis.
+Even smaller tribal casinos and local gaming establishments spread the game consistently.

 Other US Casinos

-Making things a little easier, each of the following casino properties owned and operated by Caesars Entertainment has been verified to offer Mississippi Stud at this time.
-This list is ordered alphabetically, so in order to locate casinos in your area, simply use a CTRL+F search and input your state to highlight all venues nearby:
+Each of the following casino properties owned and operated by Caesars Entertainment has been verified to offer Mississippi Stud at this time.
+This list is in alphabetical order, so to locate casinos in your area, simply use a CTRL+F search and input your state to highlight all venues nearby:

 |Bally’s Hotel & Casino||Las Vegas||Nevada|